DashTheDev/EZCharts.Maui.Donut/README.md

 ## 🍩 About SimplyCharts.DonutChart

-SimplyCharts.DonutChart is a focused fork of the SimplyCharts library, dedicated to creating a robust and feature-rich donut chart component for .NET MAUI applications.
+SimplyCharts.DonutChart is a focused fork of the [MicroCharts](https://github.com/microcharts-dotnet/Microcharts) library, dedicated to creating a robust and feature-rich donut chart component for .NET MAUI applications.
 Our goal is to provide developers with a highly customizable, efficient, and visually appealing donut chart solution.

 ## 🚀 Recent Improvements